 Pneumothorax (noo-mo-THOR-aks) - Many women with LAM develop a pneumothorax (collapsed lung) at some point.
 Sometimes one lung will collapse over and over again.
-Both lungs can collapse too.
+Both lungs can collapse, too.
 This is a serious condition that can be life threatening.
-A lung that is only partly collapsed may slowly re-expand without treatment, but treatment is often require.
+A lung that is only partly collapsed may slowly re-expand without treatment, but treatment is often required.

 Pleural effusion - This condition can occur if bodily fluids collect in the space between the lung and the chest wall.
 Often the fluid contains a milky substance called chyle.
 The excess fluid in the chest may cause shortness of breath because the lung has less room to expand.

 Angiomyolipomas (AMLs) - Nearly half of the women with LAM develop these benign growths in their kidneys.
 AMLs often do not cause any symptoms.
 However multiple AMLs or large AMLs may cause bleeding in the kidneys, resulting in flank pain.
 AMLs that cause bleeding may be life threatening.

 Enlarged lymph nodes - These usually occur in the abdomen or the chest and may cause nausea, bloating, or abdominal pain.
 Very rarely, enlarged lymph nodes may occur in locations where they can be felt, such as the neck or under the arms